killsking/DehazingCNN/README.md

 # DehazingCNN
-this is a project for paper “Single Image Dehazing Using Deep Convolution Neural Networks” we have test the code on ubuntu 14.04.
+this is a project for paper “Single Image Dehazing Using Deep Convolution Neural Networks”， we have test the code on ubuntu 14.04 and windows.
+For windows users, you should change the path.

 You need install matconvnet to run this code.